 10. Eat Fresh, Whole Foods

 Buy fresh food devoid of packaging (it is often plastic-laden) to eliminate plastic from your life.
 The landfill and your body will thank you.
-Whole foods without packaging is far better for you than the alternative.
-For instance, instead of buying apple packages treated with vitamin c or ascorbic acid, buy whole apples.
+Whole foods without packaging are far better for you than the alternative.
+For instance, instead of buying apple packages treated with vitamin C or ascorbic acid, buy whole apples.
 But, if you must purchase things in packaging, look for items in TetraPak containers or other paper or glass containers, as they have a lesser chance of leaching chemicals into food.

 11. For the Kids: Try Lincoln Logs instead of Legos